roIyat/hokachan/README.md

 ------------

 Cool-php-captcha has been implemented. seems to work, but try it out.

 Czaks made a modification that has an issue with the installation. just import the database manually. i'm using 5.6 php so don't know if 7.0 has it too.
+Will fix soon though.

 Important Notice